- Isle Of Portland

 Yes, there is an onsite restaurant.

-Portland Museum has not told us if they are fully wheelchair friendly.
+No, Portland Museum is not wheelchair friendly.

 Portland Museum has not told us if they are dog friendly.